|Status : Upcoming||Report Code : VRHC1014||Industry : Healthcare||Available Format :|

-Molecular diagnosis is detection of specific sequence of DNA or RNA that may be associated with disease.
-Point of care molecular diagnostics helps healthcare professionals in the detection of diseases through molecular technologies in point-of-care settings.
-The global point of care molecular diagnostics market is growing at significant rate due to intensifying occurrence of infectious diseases, and increasing focus on decentralized diagnostics.
+Molecular diagnosis is detection of specific sequence of DNA or RNA that may be associated with the disease.
+Point of care molecular diagnostics help healthcare professionals in the detection of diseases through molecular technologies in point-of-care settings.
+The global point of care molecular diagnostics market is growing at a significant rate due to the intensifying occurrence of infectious diseases, and increasing focus on decentralized diagnostics.
 Different types of products and services contributed to the point of care molecular diagnostics market size.
-The market has witnessed high demand for assays & kits over the last few years, due to intensifying occurrence of infectious diseases.
+The market has witnessed a high demand for assays & kits over the last few years, due to the intensifying occurrence of infectious diseases.

 Insight by Application

 On the basis of application, the point of care molecular diagnostics market is subdivided into the hospital-acquired infection, hepatitis, oncology, respiratory diseases, sexually transmitted diseases, and others.
 Of all, respiratory diseases segment accounted for the major share in the global market, due to the increasing prevalence of tuberculosis and influenza, the growing inclination towards POC molecular diagnostics and technological developments in investigative tests.